GSA/idmanagement.gov/_implement/distribute-fcpca.md

 1. Launch the command line.

-2. Run the following command to verify the Federal Common Policy CA G2 has an entry in the system's trust list:
+2. Run the following command to verify the Federal Common Policy CA has an entry in the system's trust list:

     ``` plaintext
-        trust list | grep "Federal Common Policy CA G2"
+        trust list | grep "Federal Common Policy CA"
     ```

-Next, distribute the FCPCA G2 certificate to application trust stores.
+Next, distribute the FCPCA certificate to application trust stores.

 # Step 4 - Distribute to applications